vishalsunder/vishalsunder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in the [Speech and Language Technologies Lab](https://osu-slatelab.github.io/) at the Ohio State University.
 I am advised by [Dr. Eric Fosler-Lussier](https://efosler.github.io/).
-Broadly, my research interests include Dialog Systems and Spoken Language Understanding.
+My research interests lie in deep learning specifically in it's application for end-to-end speech understanding in spoken dialog systems.

 Prior to joining OSU in 2019, I was a Researcher at TCS Innovation Labs, Delhi, where I worked in the Deep Learning and Artificial Intelligence group.
 I was supervised by [Dr. Gautam Shroff](https://www.linkedin.com/in/gautam-shroff-066901/) and [Dr. Lovekesh Vig](https://sites.google.com/site/lovekeshhome/).